Barcelona’s most iconic churches

 - The Jesus Christ Tower will be the tallest one, still being constructed today.

-- The four towers surrounding Jesus’s tower are the four evangelists: John, Mark, Matthew, and Luke.
+- The four towers surrounding Jesus’ tower are the four evangelists: Matthew, Mark, Luke, and John.

 - The Virgin Mary tower is blue and has a star on its top.